johertrich/simple_torch_NFFT/readme.md

 # Very simple but vectorized torch implementation of the NFFT

 This repository contains a very simple implementation of the non-equispaced fast Fourier transform (NFFT) implemented directly in PyTorch.
-It runs on a GPU, supports autograd and vectorization (so far only wrt the basis points).
+It runs on a GPU, supports autograd and vectorization.
 In contrast to other NFFT libraries there are almost no precomputations.
 Only the Fourier coefficients of the window functions are computed during initialization of the initialization of the NFFT object.

 ## Comments towards the State of Implementation

 - so far only in 1D
-- so far only batching wrt the basis points
 - so far only autograd wrt f/f_hat not wrt basis points
 - oversampled and non-oversampled number of Fourier coefficients should be even
-- autograd not tested yet
+- autograd not tested yet (probably it contains some typos)
 - more efficient with small cutoff parameters...

 ## Requirements